 Streamlined Start menu design

-The latest Windows 10 preview build 20161, introduces a streamlined Start menu design, removes the solid color backplates behind the logos in the apps list.
+The latest Windows 10 preview build 20161, introduces a streamlined Start menu design, and removes the solid color backplates behind the logos in the apps list.
 And the Start menu tiles are now theme-aware which is a further step away from the design language initially introduced in Windows 8.
 The design ships with Fluent Design icons for Office and Microsoft Edge including redesigned icons for the integrated apps such as Mail, Calculator, and Calendar.

 “This refined Start design looks great in both dark and light theme, but if you’re looking for a splash of color, first make sure to turn on Windows dark theme and then toggle “Show accent color on the following surfaces” for “Start, taskbar, and action center” under Settings > Personalization > Color to elegantly apply your accent color to the Start frame and tiles,” Microsoft explained

 Edge tabs will now be accessible with alt+tab